rodolfoap/dice/README.md

 # DICE: Discrete Integrated Circuit Emulator

 Here's the last version, compiled, and the process used to compile.
+Find the original here: https://sourceforge.net/projects/dice/

 ## 1. Launch Ubuntu Trusty